Chapter 4. A Little Exploration

 For more about these files please see the Arduino Platform Specification.

-Dno parses these files, based on the user's board selection , creating a file that conforms with makefile syntax and provides all of the definitions necessary for compiling, linking, etc, Arduino programs.
+Dno parses these files, based on the user's board selection, creating a file that conforms with makefile syntax and provides all of the definitions necessary for compiling, linking, etc, Arduino programs.

-4.6.
+4.7.
 The BOARD_OPTIONS file

 The BOARD_OPTIONS file describes selected, non-default, board-specific configuration values.

-It is created by running dno menu, which presents the user with menus of board-specific configuration options.
 If the user selects any non-default options, a BOARD_OPTIONS file will be created to document the selections.

-4.7.
+4.8.
 Connecting to Physical Arduino Boards

 Dno provides a number of commands for interfacing with Arduino boards.
 It can upload compiled code to a board, modify a board's eeprom (with some limitations), and communicate with a board using its serial interface.

-4.7.1.
+4.8.1.
 Identifying Devices

 Generally, when a single Arduino board is connected to your computer, dno is able to identify the serial device it is connected to.
 To see what devices dno thinks are in use, use the devices target: